Self-testing composite measurements and bound entangled state in a single quantum network: General results

-Before proceeding to the proofs of the main results, we introduce an important lemma that is required to derive our results. \begin{lem} Consider a positive semi-definite matrix $M$ such that $M\leq\I$ that for a given density matrix $\rho$ which is full-rank satisfies $\Tr(M\rho)=1$.
+Before proceeding to the proofs of the main results, we introduce an important lemma that is required to derive our results. \begin{lem} Consider a positive semi-definite matrix $M$ such that $M\leq\I$.
+Also, consider a density matrix $\rho$ that satisfies $\Tr(M\rho)=1$.
 Then, $M$ is an identity matrix acting on the support of $\rho$. \end{lem} \begin{proof} Let us consider the eigendecomposition of $\rho$, $\rho=\sum_kp_k\proj{\psi_k}$ such that $p_k>0$.
 After putting it into the condition $\Tr(M\rho)=1$, one obtains

 which by employing the fact that $\sum_kp_k=1$ can further be rewritten as